The Odd Couple (play): 1968 film

-In 1968, The Odd Couple was made into a highly successful film starring Jack Lemmon as Felix and Walter Matthau reprising their roles from the play.
+In 1968, The Odd Couple was made into a highly successful film starring Jack Lemmon as Felix and Walter Matthau reprising his role from the play.
 Much of the script from the play is the same, although the setting is expanded: instead of taking place entirely in Oscar's apartment, some scenes take place at various locations in New York.
 The film was also written by Simon (who was nominated for an Academy Award) and was directed by Gene Saks.

 In 1998, Jack Lemmon and Walter Matthau reprised their roles for the film sequel The Odd Couple II, produced by Neil Simon.

 1970–1975 ABC sitcom

-The success of the film was the basis for the 1970–75 ABC television sitcom, starring Tony Randall as Felix and Jack Klugman as Oscar.
+The success of the film was the basis for the 1970–1975 ABC television sitcom, starring Tony Randall as Felix and Jack Klugman as Oscar.
 Klugman was familiar with the role as he had replaced Walter Matthau in the original Broadway run.
 Neil Simon originally disapproved of this adaptation, but by the series' final season, he reassessed the show positively to the point of appearing in a cameo role.